conradakunga/Blog/_posts/2025-07-16-pet-peeve-properly-pluralizing-counts-in-c-net.md

 This is **grammatically incorrect**.

-There are a number of solutions to this.
+There are a number of solutions to this:

 ## Generic Caption

-A popular solution is to have a generic caption, like this:
+A popular solution is to have a **generic caption**, like this:

 ```plaintext
 1 spy/spies was generated